PaulFrankling/recip_me/README.md

 #### Acknowledgements

 * Many thanks to my Mentor; Gurjot Singh, who helped greatly.
 He offered lots of advice, potential ideas and solutions.
-* Many thanks to Code Institute tutor support for quick response and guidance in solving any issues.
+* Many thanks to Code Institute tutor support for their quick responses and guidance in solving any issues.
 A particular mention to Igor Basuga, Kevin Loughrey and Tim Nelson.
 * Many thanks to the Slack community for helping me understand certain aspects of the project.